Steven Spielberg is the latest EGOT winner: Who is in the elite awards club?

 13. Andrew Lloyd Webber

-The musical impresario hit the EGOT trail in 1980 with Grammy and Tony wins for Evita.
-He won an Oscar in 1996 for “You Must Love Me”, from the Madonna-starring film version of the same musical, before taking home an Emmy for his 2018 television special Jesus Christ Superstar Live in Concert.
+The musical impresario Andrew Lloyd Webber hit the EGOT trail in 1980 with Grammy and Tony wins for Evita.
+He won an Oscar in 1997 for “You Must Love Me”, from the Madonna-starring film version of the same musical, before taking home an Emmy for his 2018 television special Jesus Christ Superstar Live in Concert.

 14. Tim Rice

-The lyricist is a longstanding collaborator with Andrew Lloyd Webber, and the pair has shared many of their awards.
+The lyricist Tim Rice is a longstanding collaborator with Lloyd Webber, and the pair has shared many of their awards.
 He also got started with Grammy and Tony wins for Evita in 1980 and completed his EGOT with Jesus Christ Superstar Live in Concert in 2018.
-However, Rice actually has a couple more Oscars than Lloyd Webber, having written the lyrics to Disney classics “A Whole New World” and “Can You Feel The Love Tonight”.
+However, Rice actually has a couple more Oscars than Lloyd Webber, having written the lyrics to Disney classics “A Whole New World” and “Can You Feel the Love Tonight”.

 15. John Legend

-The musician is a Grammy favourite, with 12 wins starting with Best New Artist back in 2006.
-In 2014, he won an Oscar for his song “Glory”, from the film Selma, then a Tony in 2017 for reviving the August Wilson play Jitney.
+The musician John Legend is a Grammy favourite, with 12 wins starting with Best New Artist back in 2006.
+In 2015, he won an Oscar for his song “Glory” from the film Selma, then a Tony in 2017 for reviving the August Wilson play Jitney.
 He won his first Emmy in 2018 for his part in Jesus Christ Superstar Live in Concert, a win which made Legend, Lloyd Webber and Rice EGOT winners simultaneously.

 16. Alan Menken